seewoo5/seewoo5.github.io/index.md

 </figure>

-*I am on the job market for the 2025–2026 academic year.*
+*I am on the academic job market in the Fall of 2025.*

 I am a fifth-year Ph.D. student in Mathematics at UC Berkeley, advised by [Sug Woo Shin](https://math.berkeley.edu/~swshin/).
 My research interests lie in computational number theory and, more broadly, in computer-assisted mathematics.
 This includes areas such as optimization problems (e.g., various linear programming problems involving automorphic forms), formalization, and the application of machine learning to pure mathematics.